NetworkBlockDevice/nbd/doc/proto.md

     A client MUST NOT send a write zeroes request unless `NBD_FLAG_SEND_WRITE_ZEROES` was set in the transmission flags field.

-    If the `NBD_FLAG_SEND_FUA` flag was set in the transmission flags field, the client MAY set the flag `NBD_CMD_FLAG_FUA` in the command flags field.
-    If this flag was set, the server MUST NOT send the reply until it has ensured that the newly-zeroed data has reached permanent storage.

     By default, the server MAY use trimming to zero out the area, even if it did not advertise `NBD_FLAG_SEND_TRIM`; but it MUST ensure